-An integral part of NYU Langone’s Rusk Rehabilitation since its inception, our vocational rehabilitation program helps individuals with disabilities find employment in the competitive marketplace.
+An integral part of NYU Langone’s Rusk Rehabilitation since its inception, our vocational rehabilitation program helps people with disabilities find employment in the competitive marketplace.
 Through the following programs, our clients are able to explore vocational options and develop the skills they need to return to school or work.

 Vocational Counseling Service

 Rusk Rehabilitation’s vocational counseling service focuses on individualized career development for adults, including career exploration, academic goals, and vocational alternatives.
 We work with you to examine your interests, abilities, and objectives, as well as your functional limitations and compensatory strategies.

 Rusk Rehabilitation vocational counselors can also contact employers as clients prepare to return to a job; provide referrals to the state vocational rehabilitation agency, other service organizations, and disability services at colleges and trade or vocational schools; and identify and coordinate access to other outside resources.

 During the pre-prosthetic program, people meet with a vocational counselor to review work history, including current job status, and to establish employment goals.
 During the prosthetic training program, patients can participate in vocational counseling and individualized career development, an ongoing process that involves examining physical limitations, interests, career exploration, academic goals, and vocational alternatives.

 In the diagnostic evaluation, a trained specialist helps patients determine their vocational potential by assessing aptitude, interests, academic achievements, skills, and work tolerance.
 This evaluation is then used to identify a vocational objective and to develop an individualized rehabilitation plan that may include referrals for specific skills training or placement services.

 A wide variety of techniques are used in the evaluation process, including behavioral observation, computer-based assessment of software and business skills, standardized aptitude tests, achievement and interest tests, and a functional learning assessment.